 - BPC-157 is not FDA-approved for any indication.
 It remains classified as a research compound.

 - The longest alcohol study ran three months.
-Long-term effects of combining BPC-157 and alcohol in humans are unknown.
+Long-term effects in humans are unknown.

 Who should not rely on BPC-157 for alcohol protection: